HI-SNR-Lab/HI-SNR.github.io/index.md

 #  At the High precision Imaging, Signals N Radar HI SNR Lab, we develop computational imaging techniques that sense our environment at a scale, resolution, or quality that was previously impossible.

 ## Research Areas
+We develop imaging methods, including compressed sensing, data fusion, signal processing, data assimilation, and adaptive algorithms for both camera and radar applications.
+In both areas, a core focus is image formation with incomplete data.

 {% capture text %}